watto-engineer/dash/depends/README.md

     make HOST=x86_64-w64-mingw32 -j4

-A prefix will be generated that's suitable for plugging into Dash's configure.
+A prefix will be generated that's suitable for plugging into Wagerr's configure.
 In the above example, a dir named x86_64-w64-mingw32 will be created.
-To use it for Dash:
+To use it for Wagerr:

     ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32

 Common `host-platform-triplets` for cross compilation are:

 - `x86_64-w64-mingw32` for Win64
+- `x86_64-apple-darwin16` for macOS
-- `x86_64-apple-darwin19` for macOS
+- `arm64-apple-darwin16` for macOS
 - `arm-linux-gnueabihf` for Linux ARM 32 bit
 - `aarch64-linux-gnu` for Linux ARM 64 bit
 - `riscv32-linux-gnu` for Linux RISC-V 32 bit